Drew Brees: 2017 season

-Brees and the Saints started the 2017 season with a 0–2 record before reeling off eight consecutive wins.
+Brees and the Saints started the 2017 season with a 0–2 record before winning eight consecutive games.
 In Week 13, he passed Peyton Manning for second place in career completions in a 31–21 victory over the Carolina Panthers.
 On December 19, 2017, Brees was named to his 11th career Pro Bowl.
 During Week 16 against the Atlanta Falcons, Brees became the third player to amass over 70,000 passing yards in a career, doing so in an NFL fastest 248 games.
-In that game he also earned his 12th straight 4,000-yard season and finished the game with 239 passing yards, a touchdown, and an interception as the Saints won 23–13.
+In that game, he earned his 12th consecutive 4,000-yard season as the Saints won 23–13.
 Brees finished the 2017 season by setting a then-NFL record 72.0 completion percentage.
-He also led the league in number of completions (386) and yards per pass attempt (8.1), and came in second in passer rating (103.9).
+He led the league in number of completions (386) and yards per pass attempt (8.1), and finished second in passer rating (103.9).

 The Saints finished with an 11–5 record, won the NFC South, and returned to the playoffs for the first time since the 2013 season.
 In the Wild Card Round against the Carolina Panthers, he had 376 passing yards, two touchdowns, and one interception in the 31–26 victory.
 In the Divisional Round against the Minnesota Vikings, he had 294 passing yards, three touchdowns, and two interceptions in the 29–24 loss.
 He was ranked eighth by his fellow players on the NFL Top 100 Players of 2018.